gradle/gradle/subprojects/docs/src/docs/release/notes.md

                                 hfi1vdp51SUqS9SXyd8U8JJAV1h4ThiOvrAQ6e2isLCgoLCwoKCgoKCgoGAYGM7ppODN4jfM+Aok
                                 sRq1uwAAAABJRU5ErkJggg==">

-## Improvements to Java code quality plugins
+## Improvements to PMD code quality plugin

 <a name="code-quality"></a>
-### Incremental analysis is enabled by default (PMD)
+### Incremental analysis is enabled by default
 As of Gradle 6.4, the [PMD plugin](userguide/pmd_plugin.html) uses [incremental analysis](https://pmd.github.io/pmd-6.21.0/pmd_userdocs_incremental_analysis.html) by default.
 This can significantly reduce analysis time on subsequent builds.

 For builds relying on a version of PMD older than 6.0.0, you will need to [explicitly disable incremental analysis](userguide/upgrading_version_6.html#upgrade:pmd_expects_6).

-### Specify number of violations required before the build fails (PMD)
+### Specify number of violations required before the build fails
 The [PMD plugin](userguide/pmd_plugin.html) now lets you set the number of violations before the build fails.
 This can make it easier to introduce PMD into existing projects that may initially have many violations.